igorua/commercetools-demo-site/README.md

  * use [the CSV-Mapper](https://github.com/sphereio/csv-mapper/) (or a spreadsheet if you don't want to be able to reproduce the results with updated data) to
   * bring the CSV into the [format required by the CSV sync](https://github.com/sphereio/sphere-node-product-csv-sync#csv-format)
-  * A lot of real-wold examples can be found in the [CSV-Mapper Examples File](./csv-mapping-examples.yaml) in this project.
+  * A lot of real-world examples can be found in the [CSV-Mapper Examples File](./csv-mapping-examples.yaml) in this project.
   * A good way to start is the [csv-mapping.yaml](./csv-mapping.yaml) config template.

  * OR bring the JSON into the [format required by the JSON import](https://github.com/sphereio/sphere-product-import/blob/master/readme/product-import.md#sample-inputs) with your preferred tooling or programming language.